 A limited amount of scholarship funding is available to pay for a portion of the event.
 Contact Programs Manager Nick Gray via email for a scholarship application.

-Deadline to cancel and receive a refund is three weeks prior to the first day of the tour due to hotel, meal and transportation bookings.
-Substitutions are allowed up to five business days before the tour.
+Deadline to cancel and receive a refund is three days prior to the virtual tour.
+Substitutions are allowed up to two days before the tour.
 Eventbrite fees are nonrefundable and the remaining amount may be subject to an additional 10% processing fee.